christianb93/ctOS/doc/system/GRUB2.md

 qemu-system-x86_64 --bios /usr/share/qemu/OVMF.fd -drive id=disk,file=efiimage,if=ide,media=disk -m 512 -debugcon stdio
 ```

-When you run this with the current version of ctOS, you will see debugging output flying by and can even enter commands and run tests as usual, but the screen will remain blank - this is because ctOS currently either boots in text mode (which is usually not there any more when we have booted via EFI) or uses the BIOS to switch to a graphical mode (which is not there any more either).
-I plan to fix this in a future release that will fully support EFI.
+Note that the current version of ctOS runs on EFI with a ramdisk, but does not yet recognize a GPT and still depends on the BIOS to detect non-trivial interrupt routings, so mounting a hard-disk will not work.

 Further reading